-- Bavella to Calenzana, trekking the famous GR20
+- Calenzana to Conca, trekking the complete GR20

-- Vehicle support with access to bags wherever possible
+- Vehicle support and access to bags wherever possible

-- Europe`s most challenging long distance trekking trails
+- Complete Europe`s most challenging long distance trekking trail

 Is this holiday for you?

 The Corsica GR20 is a trekking route for walkers who are in good shape, have good stamina and the ability to move confidently and safely over rocky rugged mountainous terrain.
-Though well-established and well-marked, the paths on the Corsican GR20 are often very rocky with numerous steep ascents and descents that are rough under foot.
-The itinerary is constant, with scrambling sections and high ridge walks on the majority of days.
-The average distance covered each day is between 10 and 15 km with 800-1000m ascent/descent (equating with 6 to 8 hours of walking, not including stops).
+Though well-established and well-marked, the paths on the Corsican GR20 are often very rocky with numerous steep ascents and descents that are rough under foot, and can be exposed.
+The itinerary is sustained, with scrambling sections and high ridge walks on the majority of days.
+The average distance covered each day is between 10 and 15 km with 800-1000m ascent/descent (equating to 6 to 8 hours of walking, not including stops, with one day of 9hrs).
 The longest day is 28km.
 The days are very full, typically we set out at first light and arrive at our nightspot at 5pm in the evening.
 Because this route cannot be fully vehicle-supported, group members will carry their sleeping bags, rain gear and the days food, along with essential overnight items on most of the walking days.
-Trekking poles are highly recommended and you should be adept at using them before you come.
+Two trekking poles are highly recommended and you should be adept at using them before you come.
+Camelbak style hydration system are also highly recommended.
 The reputation of this GR comes from the nature of the terrain.
 It is very technical, you need to be sure footed, have agility and plenty of relevant mountain experience.